sp18-interns/chirag-intern/12-May-2022/README.md

 ## Second Half

+- ✅Start session on SQL by Avinash sir
+- 🔄Read some documentation of SSMS

+### Videos

+- 🚫None

+### Assignment

-- 🔄Start session on SQL by Avinash sir:
+- ✅Start session on SQL by Avinash sir:

 ```
 1. DDL: